Acaraje in Salvador

 (pronounced ah-sigh-EE)

 The açaí berry is a super fruit from the Amazon praised for its many health benefits and delicious taste and can be found practically everywhere in Brazil.
 Açaí was traditionally eaten by indigenous tribes for energy.
-Açaí bowls look very similar to ice cream and you can add different fruit and granola toppings to it.
+Açaí bowls look very similar to ice cream; you can add different fruit and granola toppings.
 Strawberries were my go-to topping for my açaí bowls.

 Feijoada*